egonSchiele/contracts.ruby/TUTORIAL.md

 That tells you that your contract was violated! `add` expected a `Num`, and got a string (`"foo"`) instead.
 By default, an exception is thrown when a contract fails.
 This can be changed to do whatever you want.
 More on this later.

+You can also see the contract for a function with the `functype` method:

+    functype(:add)
+    => "add :: Num, Num => Num"

+This can be useful if you're in a repl and want to figure out how a function should be used.

 ## Builtin Contracts

 `Num` is one of the builtin contracts that contracts.ruby comes with.
 The builtin contracts are in the `Contracts` namespace.
 The easiest way to use them is to put `include Contracts` at the top of your file, but beware that they will pollute your namespace with new class names.

 contracts.ruby comes with a lot of builtin contracts, including:

-    Num, Pos, Neg, Any, None, Or, Xor, And, Not, RespondTo, Send, IsA, ArrayOf
+    Num, Pos, Neg, Any, None, Or, Xor, And, Not, RespondTo, Send, IsA, ArrayOf, Bool, Maybe

 To see all the builtin contracts and what they do, check out the [rdoc](http://rubydoc.info/gems/contracts/Contracts).